iceberg12/Udacity_selfDrivingCarP1/writeup_template.md

 5. Use Hough transform to detect line.
 Basically it transforms the lines in original image to points in polar coordinate, and counts the numbers of sin/cosin curves going through each point. rho can be 1/2, while threshold, min_line_length and max_line_gap affects the performance in removing short, unconnected lines.

   In order to draw a single line on the left and right lanes, I modified the draw_lines() function.
 The slopes of lines detected by Hough transform are looped through, checking if they are negative or positive to know if they should belong to left or right lanes.
+After that, the slope and intercept of left and right lanes are averaged according to their members.
+Each single lane is drawn based on the intersections of each extended line with the region of interest.
 Furthermore, I apply a filter in slope range (20, 70) deg to remove unnecessary horizontal detected lines which are noise.
 This greatly makes my line detection robust.

   ![alt text][image4]